Happening Now

 Tree experts will walk through selected areas counting trees in the public right-of-way (8-10 feet beside public roadways).
 This work started the first week of September 2024, and was interrupted by Hurricane Helene.
 The tentative restart date is January 2026.

-Learn more
+Learn more about this effort

 January 2026